elandahl/octave-rpi-gpio/README.md

 octave-rpi-gpio
 ===============

-This fork adds support for reading GPIO pins, PWM output, and SPI.
+Adds support for reading GPIO pins, PWM output, and SPI.
-Eric Landahl, September 9, 2019
 ===============

 GNU Octave wrapper around libbcm2835 for GPIO control of the RaspberryPI IOs